SergeiDm/CarND-Path-Planning/README.md

 6. The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.

 ### Speed limit and acceleration
 The initial car velocity is 0 mph.
-Whe incrementally increase velocity (lines 371-379 of 'main.cpp') if the current value is under 49.5 mph and there is no a slow moving car ahead.
+We incrementally increase velocity (lines 371-379 of 'main.cpp') if the current value is under 49.5 mph and there is no a slow moving car ahead.
 It allows us to meet criterion about acceleration.

 In case of a slower moving car, we decrease the speed (lines 372-375).